List of Avengers Assemble episodes: Season 2 (2014–15)

-On July 26, 2014, the series was renewed for a second season; The first half of the second season deals with the team facing Thanos, as he competes with them to obtain the Infinity Stones, followed by a five-episode arc detailing the return of Ultron, who plans to exterminate the human race.
+On July 26, 2014, the series was renewed for a second season; The first half of the second season deals with the team facing Thanos, as he competes with them to obtain the Infinity Gems, followed by a five-episode arc detailing the return of Ultron, who plans to exterminate the human race.
 The rest of the season details the debut of the Squadron Supreme and their confrontation with the Avengers.
 The last two episodes detail the escape of Thanos by the Black Order and their attack on Earth.

 Season 3: Ultron Revolution (2016–17)

 Ultron returns after his apparent demise and seeks revenge on the Avengers.
 The Avengers must defeat him as well as new threats like Baron Zemo's Masters of Evil and Kang the Conqueror.
 Vision, Black Panther, Captain Marvel, and Ms. Marvel make appearances in this season.
 The storyline features an adaptation of the Civil War comics storyline.
 Season three premiered on Disney XD on March 13, 2016.